Updated for Warlords of Draenor 6.2

 - Escape artist is very nice for PvP, as is their small size.
 The latter makes it harder on those who click on their targets.

-- Gnomes get a slightly increased mana pool, especially nice since Int no longer factors into your Mana pool.
+- Gnomes get a slightly increased mana pool.

 - Good with engineering, which allows you to blow up opposing players in addition to draining their souls.